vnseattle/flatnewsfeed/README.md

 <img src='http://vnseattle.com/vnsmarket-design/posts-page-redux.png' />

-* appendPostsRequest: fetch new posts from API
+* appendPostsRequest: fetchs new posts from API
-* appendPosts: adding new posts to posts in Redux Store
+* appendPosts: adds new posts to posts in Redux Store
-* updateListPosts: update all posts in the Redux Store
+* updateListPosts: updates all posts in the Redux Store

 #### APIs